jlcanela/s3transform/README.md

 COMMANDS

   - setup <dynamodbTable>                                     Creates the dynamodb table if it does not exist
   - sample <dynamodbTable> <bucket> <integer>                 Generates sample data into the bucket
   - scan <bucket> <table>                                     Scan S3 Folder and store results in dynamodb table
   - report <table> <output>                                   Report transformation and exports results to S3 output
+  - transform [(-i, --incremental)] <dynamodbTable> <output>  Transform files and copy them to S3 output bucket
-  - transform <dynamodbTable> <output>         Report transformation and exports results to S3 output
+  - reset-state                                               Report transformation and exports results to S3 ou
 ```

 # Local test with localstack